AndrewLister-STFC/TTiP/docs/index.rst

 specifically aimed at the plasma physics domain.

 This tool uses `Firedrake <https://firedrakeproject.org/>`_ as the backend solver.
-The install for this can take sme time, alternatively a docker image can be used as described on the Installing page.
+The install for this can take some time, alternatively a docker image can be used as described on the Installing page.